 The Port Authority of New York & New Jersey/Port Authority Trans-Hudson (PATH) is an Equal Opportunity Employer.

-Once you have created your account in PAN, use the link below (also provided in the confirmation email you will receive when you create your PAN account) to re-access your PAN account:
+Use the link below (also provided in the confirmation email you will receive when you create your PAN account) to re-access your PAN account:

 This announcement, and related links, are intended to provide a source of information concerning the 2013 Port Authority Police Officer recruitment.
 This information is subject to change as deemed necessary by the Port Authority.
 This announcement is not to be construed as a promise by the Port Authority, nor in any way intended to be interpreted as, or serve as, a contract of employment or a contract of terms and conditions of employment.
 The Port Authority remains free to unilaterally change and/or set forth additional information governing the matters contained herein.
 The Port Authority continues to have the absolute right to revise the evaluation procedures whenever a change is needed.